fioriandrea/lanthanum/README.md

 ## Types

-Yasl has 7 built in types:
+Lanthanum has 7 built in types:

 ### Booleans

 A boolean value can either be true or false.
-When checking a condition, YASPL considers nihl and false as false, anything else as true.
+When checking a condition, lanthanum considers nihl and false as false, anything else as true.

 ### Nihl